textX/textX-vscode/README.md

 ## Commands

-Press F1 and start typing one of commands mentioned below
+Press F1 and start typing one of following commands:

 - `Export metamodel to dot` (creates `dot` file for your grammar in projects root; textx command)
 - `Export model to dot` (creates `dot` file for your model(s) in projects root; textx command)